Trusted WordPress tutorials, when you need them most.

 }

-Disable Plugin JavaScripts in WordPress
+How to Manually Disable Plugin JavaScript in WordPress (Advanced)

 Just like stylesheets, you will need to find out the handle used by the JavaScript file to deregister them.
 However, you will not find the handle using the inspect tool.

-For that you will need to dig deeper into plugin files to find out the handle used by the plugin to load a script.
+For that, you will need to dig deeper into plugin files to find out the handle used by the plugin to load a script.

 function wpb_display_pluginhandles() {